THUNDERGROOVE/stats-bot/Blacklisting.md

   *Only usable by slack admins*

 ## Leader reporting.
 If a reported players outfit has a leader marked with /blacklist leader then we will send them a message on slack via statsbot with the information.

 They can then take action with the member or see what actually happened.

+## Integration with !lookup&/lookup
+If a user has been reported, it will display something in the output of our lookup commands - @saithar

 ## Implementation
 - Storage: PostgreSQL